 We have a number of high-profile anti-bullying events during the year.
 Our annual BLUE day (Be Lovely and Understanding to Everyone Day) offers pupils the opportunity to show their support for anti-bullying by accessorising their uniform with blue.
 Since 2019, we have also supported Odd Socks Day as a way of showing our appreciation of the differences within our community.

 However, we know that issues can and do occur.
 We survey parents in Year 8 annually to find out how effective our anti-bullying interventions have been.
-Typically, the vast majority of parents have never contacted with an issue related to bullying.
+Typically, the vast majority of parents have never contacted us with an issue related to bullying.
 Of the small proportion who have, they describe themselves as totally or very satisfied with our response.
-We therefore ask you to contact us immediately if you have any concerns so that we can intervene to support your child.
+We therefore ask parents/carers to contact us immediately if you have any concerns so that we can intervene to support the members of our community.